British submarine flotilla in the Baltic: E class

 The last four E-class submarines—HMS E1, E8, E9, and E19—were scuttled outside Helsinki, south of the Harmaja Light, in 1918 to prevent capture by German troops who had landed nearby.

 C class

-Four C-class submarines were sent there in September 1915 by a tortuous route—towed around the North Cape to Archangelsk and taken by barge to Kronstadt, by way of the Dvina and Sukhona rivers to Vologda then via Lake Onega and Lake Ladoga to Petrograd.
-HMS C26, C27, C32 and C35 reached Saint Petersburg on the Gulf of Finland in 9 September 1916, but due to difficulties with the batteries became fully operational only in the 1917 sealing season.
+Four C-class submarines were sent there in September 1915 by a tortuous route—towed around the North Cape to Arkhangelsk and taken by barge to Kronstadt, by way of the Dvina and Sukhona rivers to Vologda then via Lake Onega and Lake Ladoga to Petrograd.
+HMS C26, C27, C32 and C35 reached Saint Petersburg on the Gulf of Finland on 9 September 1916, but due to difficulties with the batteries became fully operational only in the 1917 sealing season.